 How to Choose the Right Seed Catalog

 Ordering seeds, bulbs and plants from mailorder catalogs is a good way to obtain varieties that aren’t available either at your local nursery or the big box stores.
 Looking for something new and different?
 Check out the new introductions section.
 Love heirlooms?
 There are entire catalogs devoted to them.
 But beware.
-There are dishonest companies out there who will take your money and either send you nothing in return or poor quality merchandise.
+There are dishonest companies out there who will take your money and either send you nothing in return or send you poor quality merchandise.

 Research your catalogs

 Weeding out these charlatans is easy when you use the well-respected site, Garden Watchdog.
 Garden Watchdog is like Angie’s List.
 People can post about their experiences using catalogs and merchants.
 Those posts, negative and positive, result in a rating.
 Companies are so proud of their high ratings on the site that they brag about them!
 But you don’t have to rely solely on ratings.
 You can read all of the reviews that people have posted for yourself.
 It’s really easy to find the catalog you are interested in.
 Just scroll down the page and you will find options to browse alphabetically, by category, by country or by state.